SUT torpedo

-The AEG SUT 264 is a German dual-purpose 21 inch heavyweight wire-guided torpedo produced by Atlas Elektronik, which entered service in 1980.
+The AEG SUT 264 is a West Germany / German (since 1990) dual-purpose 21 inch heavyweight wire-guided torpedo produced by Atlas Elektronik, which entered service in 1980.
 The torpedo is primarily produced for export and has been sold to numerous countries.

 Description

 SUT stands for Surface and Underwater Target.
 It is a dual-purpose weapon that can be launched from surface ships, submarines, and shore positions.

 Mod 2

 The SUT Mod 2 has as special feature that it can send additional data, including audio, from the homing head back to the vessel it launched from.
 It has been compared favorably to the Chinese Yu-4 and Yu-6.

 Production

 Loading of SUT Torpedo into Indonesian navy submarine, KRI Cakra (401).

 In 1986 Indonesia signed a contract to obtain a license for long-term indigenous production of the SUT torpedo.
 A production line was set up in Indonesia with the cooperation of the Indonesian Navy and Indonesian Aerospace.
 Taiwan received 200 torpedoes from this production line in 1998.